petertang/JourFait/README.md

 Play framework 2 application on OpenShift Express
 ============================

-This a copied and Updated version of https://github.com/opensas/play2-openshift-quickstart that supports Play Framework 2.2 (which the original does not) as well as earlier versions.
+This a copied and Updated version of https://github.com/opensas/play2-openshift-quickstart that supports Play Framework 2.2 and 2.3 (which the original does not) as well as earlier versions.

 This git repository  will help you get up and running quickly with a Play framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.